 This report helps you decide realistic deadlines for a project when negotiating your NEC or JCT contract prior to build.
 It makes it easier to identify months and days when the weather may negatively affect your project.

 The report includes up to 11 weather parameters with wind as standard.
-The data is generated from one of our 3,600 locations across the UK.
-Find your nearest location here.
+The data is generated from one of our 3,600 locations across the UK, as displayed in the map below.

 VisualEyes™, the intelligent operational decision-making tool

 VisualEyesTM is an easy to use, web-based weather alert system designed to help construction managers and contractors manage their project’s health and safety risks and reduce downtime.
 It displays weather layers for multiple sites and provides probabilistic charts and bespoke alerts.

 Talk To A Forecaster – Speak to an expert meteorologist 24/7, 365 days a year to receive a personalised forecast for any site in the UK, up to five days ahead.

 Soil moisture data – The Rainfall and Evapo-transpiration Calculation System (MORECS) calculates soil moisture conditions.
 Among any of its uses, it helps pinpoint the best times for heavy plant operations in rural environments.